amoghgarg/openvpn-droplet/Manual Setup.md

 #### Set up the VPN server manually

 This section will help you set up the VPN server manually.
 Doing this manually will atleast once will show you what the script `create.py` is doing.

-First you need to finish the one time set up described (here)[Initial Setup].
+First you need to finish the one time set up described [here](https://github.com/amoghgarg1990/openvpn-droplet#initial-setup).
 Follow this guide after that:

-1. [Create](https://cloud.digitalocean.com/droplets/new]) a new droplet/server on DigitalOcean.
+1. [Create](https://cloud.digitalocean.com/droplets/new) a new droplet/server on DigitalOcean.
 Choose Ubuntu distro, $5/month size.
 Do not forget to ADD the SSH keys you uploaded earlier to DigitalOcean console.
-You can leave all the options unchecked.
+You can leave all other options unchecked.
-1. After the Droplet is created, [find](https://cloud.digitalocean.com/droplets) out its IP Address.
+1. After the Droplet is created, [find out](https://cloud.digitalocean.com/droplets) its IP Address.
-1. SSH into the new droplet
+1. SSH into the new droplet.
+You may need to wait upto a minute for the droplet to be ready.

     ```
     local:$ ssh root@<ip address>
     ```
 1. Once inside the droplet, run the following commands.
 Notice that the last command will create a key to access the vpn.

     ```
     remote:$ sudo apt-get install openvpn
     remote:$ sudo modprobe iptable_nat